alexander-schranz/efficient-json-streaming-with-symfony-doctrine/README.md

 );
 ```

-The JavaScript part something is definitely not read for production
+The JavaScript part something is definitely not ready for production
 and if used you should probably creating your own content-type e.g.:
 `application/json+stream`.
 So you are parsing the json this way
 only when you know it is really in this line by line format.